Online Learning and Education

 This course is currently offered as a self-paced course, and provides an in-depth orientation to the actors, processes, and institutions that make up the political system in Texas with a strong emphasis on the development of applied knowledge.
 Online learning material produced by Dr. Henson focuses on how politics in Texas shapes the operation of Texas political institutions, with particular attention to the interplay between public opinion, political conflict, and the policy environment in the state.
 A wide range of political figures from Texas politics' past and present provide lessons and examples in how politics actually works in Texas – including elected officials such as Governor Rick Perry, current Speaker of the Texas House Joe Straus, former governor Ann Richards, former Speaker and Lieutenant Governor Ben Barnes, and many other state legislators, as well as political journalists, advocates, and other political professionals.

-Academic advising for the summer and fall 2018 semesters begins in April 2018.
+Academic advising for the summer 2018 and fall 2018 semesters begins April 11.
 UT-Austin students can find this course in the Summer class catalog or can ask their academic advisors about enrolling in GOV 312L: Politics and Government in Contemporary Texas.
 This class has no prerequisites, and can be combined with another course in the same session to qualify for lower summer tuition rates.

 GOV 312L: Politics and Government in Contemporary Texas is also currently available in a self-paced format for students and life long learners who are not registered at UT-Austin.